lanl-ansi/GasPowerModels.jl/examples/README.md

 # GasPowerModels Examples

 This folder contains a number of examples using GasPowerModels.

+## Network Expansion
 The network expansion case reproduce the results contained in the paper

 [1] Russell Bent, Seth Blumsack, Pascal Van Hentenryck, Conrado Borraz-Sánchez, Mehdi Shahriari.
 Joint Electricity and Natural Gas Transmission Planning With Endogenous Market Feedbacks.
 IEEE Transactions on Power Systems.
 33 (6):  6397 - 6409, 2018.